Actindo-AG/Documentation/Fulfillment/Integration/02_ManagePackagingTypes.md

 2. Edit the desired criteria of the packaging type in the corresponding fields.

 3. Click the [SAVE] button.
-  The *Submitting data...* notice is displayed while saving and then the *Update successful* pop-up window.
+  The *Submitting data...* notice is displayed while saving followed by the *Update successful* pop-up window.

     ![Packaging type updated](../../Assets/Screenshots/Fulfillment/Settings/PackagingTypes/UpdateSuccessful.png "[Packaging type updated]")